 Multiple chemical sensitivity is a condition that Dr Tawnya Ward, ND, focuses on treating.
 It is important to look for what may be triggering the immune system to be in such a heightened state.

-Multiple Chemical Sensitivity Treatment Options
+Chemical Sensitivity Treatment Options

-Many naturopathic practices are filled with patients with chronic diseases, in which allergies and sensitivities play a large role.
+Many naturopathic practices are filled with patients with chronic diseases, in which allergies and sensitivities play a role.
 Often there are patients who have been suffering for years without relief, or even a diagnosis that explains their suffering.
-In many cases, the conventional assessment has been chronic fatigue syndrome or fibromyalgia, if there is persistent fatigue and/or muscle pain.
+In some cases, the conventional assessment has been chronic fatigue syndrome or fibromyalgia, if there is persistent fatigue and/or muscle pain.

-1. Blood tests for antibodies against triggers
+1. Blood tests for antibodies against potential triggers

 • testing may consist of blood levels of heavy metals (conventional blood test), provoked chelation urine toxic metals test, and occasionally hair or urine porphyrin testing

-Naturopathic multiple chemical sensitivity treatment
+Naturopathic chemical sensitivity treatment